dockur/samba/readme.md

 ## FAQ

-  * ### How do I modify the configuration?
+  * ### How do I modify the credentials?

-    You can set the `USER` and `PASS` environment variables to modify the credentials for the share from their defaults (user `samba` with password `secret`).
+    You can set the `USER` and `PASS` environment variables to modify the credentials from their default values: user `samba` with password `secret`.

-    If you would like to avoid putting the credentials in your compose file in plain text, you can also supply the password via a secret:
+    Alternatively, you can also supply the password through a Docker secret.
+The below example will read the password from a file called `samba_pass.txt` in your home directory:

     ```yaml
     services: